turbopape/milestones/README.md

       :resource-id 1
       :duration 4
       :priority 1
-      :predecessors [1]}}
+      :predecessors [1]} }
 ```

 Milestones tries to detect any circular dependencies (tasks
 that depend on themselves or tasks that end up depending on
 themselves).
-The tasks definition must be a directed
+The task's definition must be a directed
 non-cyclical graph.

-Tasks (that are not milestones) without resource-ids won't be scheduled and they will be reported as erroneous.
+Tasks (that are not milestones) without a resource-id won't be scheduled and will be reported as erroneous.

 Special tasks with `:is-milestone "whatever"` are milestones.
 They are assigned a random user
 and a duration 1, so they can enter the computation like ordinary tasks.
 They must have predecessors, otherwise they will be reported as erroneous.

-If there is success of computation, the output of Milestones is a schedule.
+If nothing went wrong during the generation process, the output of Milestones is a schedule.
 It will be
 comprised of the very same tasks mapped with a `:begin` field, telling us when to begin each task.
 The time for each task is represented as an integer value.